Z2h-A6n/mpl-makefig/readme.md

     ...

 @makefig.make      # Adds this function to FIGURES_REGISTRY
+# Optionally, add other decorators here, e.g. makefig.debug_layout and
+# makefig.verbose.
+Note that any decorators added before makefig.make will not
+# be run when using makefig.parse_args_make_figs(), or similar interfaces.
+This
+# may be useful, but is probably not what you want in most cases.
 def figure_name():
     # Do whatever is necessary to produce a figure, e.g.:
     fig, ax = makefig.standard_subplots()